PART TEN: PAYMENTS AND COLLECTION

 Effect of relief on set off and refund

-212. When the tax payable by a company is affected by double taxation relief, then
+212. When the tax payable by a company is affected by double taxation relief,

 the amount to be set off under section 163 or to be refunded under section